The essentials

 5. Underlying illness

-Some health conditions may cause dogs to lick their lips.
-Here are some common health conditions that may trigger the behavior in your pet:
+Some health conditions may cause lip-licking behavior.
+Here are some common medical problems that may trigger the behavior in your pet:

-- Ulcerated gums.
+• Ulcerated gums.
 Oral inflammation and oral ulcerations can be painful and irritating for pups.
-This can happen due to severe periodontal disease, kidney disease, trauma, or other health conditions.
+This can happen due to severe periodontal disease, kidney disease, trauma, or other medical issues.
 In addition to licking lips, a dog may paw at its mouth, drool more than usual, or experience a loss of appetite.
 There also may be a foul odor coming from the mouth.

-- Foreign objects.
-Your dog may lick its lips if something is stuck inside their mouth.
+• Foreign objects.
+Pet parents may notice lip-licking if something is stuck in their dog’s mouth.
 It’s important to check for a foreign body, such as pieces of rawhide, chew toys, sticks, or other materials that could be caught in their mouth and could puncture the mouth or cause the dog to choke.

 What to do if your dog is licking its lips